-Click Run OCR on all files on the left pane to get the text layout information for each document.
+Select Run Layout on unvisited documents on the left pane to get the text and table layout information for each document.
 The labeling tool will draw bounding boxes around each text element.

-It will also show which tables have been automatically extracted.
-Click on the table/grid icon on the left hand of the document to see the extracted table.
-In this quickstart, because the table content is automatically extracted, we will not be labeling the table content, but rather rely on the automated extraction.
+The labeling tool will also show which tables have been automatically extracted.
+Select the table/grid icon on the left hand of the document to see the extracted table.
+In this quickstart, because the table content is automatically extracted, we won't be labeling the table content, but rather rely on the automated extraction.

 Apply labels to text

-Next, you'll create tags (labels) and apply them to the text elements that you want the model to recognize.
+Next, you'll create tags (labels) and apply them to the text elements that you want the model to analyze.

 - First, use the tags editor pane to create the tags you'd like to identify.

-- Click + to create a new tag.
+- Select + to create a new tag.